jukebox42/Octoprint-PrusaMMU/README.md

   - `M109`: When the GCODE would send an `M109` (Wait for Hotend Temperature) and the user has selected a filament it sends both the `M109` and `T#` (like `T2`), otherwise it just sends the `M109`.
+  - `T#`: If the filament remap is enabled it will intercept a `T#` command and alter the number to match the one provided in settings.
 - After sent: (gcode_sent_hook)
   - When the plugin notices a `T#` command it sets the tool internally, so it can be used to display.
 This is to support multicolor printing.
 This trigger is also used to show unloading.